GPCRmd/develgpcrmd-docs/source/data-download.rst

     :depth: 2

-There are two ways to download the data:
-1) Simulation report
-2) GPCRmd API (needs account)

 Simulation report
 ===================
 All files related to the simulations stored in GPCRmd are available for download at the *Simulation report* page.
 This includes simulation outputs (trajectories, topologies, and coordinates) as well as simulation protocol and starting files.